Green mosques and buildings

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministère de l’Energie, des Mines et du Développement Durable (MEMDD)

 Overall term: 2015 to 2021

-The purpose of the Green Mosques and Buildings Project is to modernise the energy systems in mosques and other buildings all across the country.
-In this way, the Moroccan Government aims to encourage the spread of these technologies and create jobs.
-The basis for this project is the Moroccan programme for the development of ‘Green Mosques’, which was initiated in 2014 by the Ministry of Energy and the Ministry of Religious Affairs in cooperation with SIE, the Moroccan state energy investment company, and AMEE, the Moroccan Agency for Energy Efficiency (AMEE).
+With its Green Mosques and Buildings project, the Moroccan Government aims to promote the dissemination of technologies for energy efficiency and renewable energies and to create jobs.
+The project is based on the Moroccan Green Mosques development programme launched in 2014 by the Ministry of Energy and the Ministry of Religious Affairs in cooperation with the state energy investment company (SIE) and the Moroccan Agency for Energy Efficiency (AMEE).

 Moroccan companies benefit from new market opportunities.
 Additional jobs for skilled workers are available.
 The population is sensitised to the benefits of energy efficiency and renewable energies.

 The Green Mosques project contributes to Morocco's energy transition and climate protection with a three-pronged approach.

 First of all, energy consumption in mosques and other public buildings needs to be reduced.

 Public institutions are introducing energy management systems and modernising their buildings to make them more energy-efficient, for example by introducing LED lighting or solar thermal systems.
 In future, they will make their decisions on priority measures to reduce energy consumption on the basis of systematic data collection and analysis.
 In new constructions, the developers will integrate energy efficiency standards.

 The population is also being sensitised to the issues of energy efficiency and renewable energy.
 This is to be done primarily by the individuals working in the renovated buildings, including imams and women preachers in mosques, as well as the employees at AMEE.